Lotta That

 "Lotta That" is a song by American rapper G-Eazy.
 It was released on June 10, 2014, as the sixth single from his debut studio album These Things Happen (2014).
 The song was produced by Eazy himself and Christoph Andersson.
 It also features guest appearances from American rapper ASAP Ferg and English rapper Danny Seth.

 Chart performance

 This single reached number 14 on the US Billboard Bubbling Under Hot 100 Singles and peaked at number 32 on the US Billboard Hot R&B/Hip-Hop Songs chart.
-On April 4, 2018, the single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 digital copies in the United States.
+On November 25, 2025, the single was certified Platinum by the Recording Industry Association of America (RIAA) for sales of over 1,000,000 digital copies in the United States.

 Credits and personnel

 Credits and personnel are adapted from the These Things Happen album liner notes.